shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 https://www.youtube.com/c/PrimerLearning/videos

+group best efort
+or their best interest - sub optimal solution in the long run

 # Game Theory
 mathematical study of optimizing agents strategies in games where outcome depend on other agents actions. (payoff is affected by the decisions mede by others)